 Can I use 5 sensors as want one on my spare tyre?

 Yes you can with this setup you can add an extra sensor giving you 5 sensors.
-The spare will show up on a different screen.
-So it will show 4 sensors for 10 seconds then change to the 5th sensor screen for 10 seconds then back to the 4 sensor screen.
+However it will only show this sensor if there is an issue with the tyre pressure or temperature.
 If there is an issue with any tyre it will go to this screen and stay on it.
 Just need to buy one of these sensors here

 Does this come with batteries and can I get spare batteries and spares?

-Yes the tyre sensors all come with batteries installed.
+Yes the tyre sensors all come with batteries installed and also 4 spare batteries to put in the glovebox.
 And for replacement batteries they take a common CR1632 type battery that you can buy from supermarkets etc. Also yes we do sell spare wheel sensors and parts if needed.
 Spare sensors are here.

 Do I need to balance my tyres after installing the sensors?